Your baby's sleep development is racing.

 underestimated factor, but it is powerful.

-- Settling all alone after a night awakening is difficult for many
+Settling all alone after a night waking is difficult for many if not most

 under 6 months old.
 Holding, rocking or nursing to sleep is not